 Who Should Use Rocket Mortgage?

-Rocket Mortgage by Quicken Loans was created to allow buyers to conduct the entire mortgage transaction online.
-If you’re not comfortable inputting your financial data online or if you have questions, you can reach out to an agent on the platform, but it’s not necessary.
+Rocket Mortgage was created by Quicken Loans to allow buyers to conduct the entire mortgage transaction online.
+You can reach out to an agent on the platform if you’re not comfortable inputting your financial data online or if you have questions.
 Rocket Mortgage uses bank-level encryption to protect any data transmitted on its platform so you can apply and manage your mortgage right from home.